jyyyeung/jyyyeung.github.io/docs/homelab/documenting/VLANs.md

 - Can not access SSH/web interfaces of these services, just their ports applicable to the service.

-## VLAN 39 - DMZ

-- Only VLAN that can accept external connections on port 443
-- holds the external facing reverse proxy and has a double firewall

 ## VLAN 228 - IoT